Q: What is a Metropolitan Planning Organization (MPO)?

 Q: What does the MPO do?

-The Regional Transportation Plan defines how the region’s transportation system will develop over at least a 20-year period.
-The RTP must be based on goals and objectives developed through a visioning process.
+The Metropolitan Transportation Plan defines how the region’s transportation system will develop over at least a 20-year period.
+The MTP must be based on goals and objectives developed through a visioning process.
 This process must include input from the public and private sectors, and be coordinated with the goals and objectives of local and state long-range plans.
 The federal mandate dictates the plan be updated at least every three years.